NixOS/nix/doc/manual/src/language/import-from-derivation.md

 # Import From Derivation

-The value of a Nix expression can depend on the contents of a [store object].
+The value of a Nix expression can depend on the contents of a [store object](@docroot@/glossary.md#gloss-store-object).
-In this case, when that store object is needed, evaluation will be paused, the store object [realised], and then evaluation resumed.

-[store object]: @docroot@/glossary.md#gloss-store-object
-[derivation]: @docroot@/glossary.md#gloss-derivation
-[realised]: @docroot@/glossary.md#gloss-realise

-This has performance implications:
-Evaluation can only finish when all required store objects are realised.
-Since the Nix language evaluator is sequential, it only finds [store paths] to read from one at a time.
-While realisation is always parallel, in this case it cannot be done for all required store paths at once, and is therefore much slower than otherwise.

-[store paths]: @docroot@/glossary.md#gloss-store-path

-Passing an expression `expr` that evaluates to a [store path](@docroot@/glossary.md#gloss-store-path) to any built-in function which reads from the filesystem constitutes Import From Derivation:
+Passing an expression `expr` that evaluates to a [store path](@docroot@/glossary.md#gloss-store-path) to any built-in function which reads from the filesystem constitutes Import From Derivation (IFD):

 - [`import`](./builtins.md#builtins-import)` expr`
 - [`builtins.readFile`](./builtins.md#builtins-readFile)` expr`